-Coker College remained a single-gender college until men were admitted in 1969.
-Today the liberal arts college continues as a private school, though it dropped its Baptist affiliation in 1944.
+Coker remained a single-gender college until men were admitted in 1969.
+Today the liberal arts university continues as a private school, though it dropped its Baptist affiliation in 1944.
 Until 2003 the campus also served as the home of the South Carolina Governor’s School for Science and Mathematics, a public residential school for South Carolina students who exhibit talent in science and math.

 The William Chambers Coker Science Building, pictured above, was built in 1951 and is named for Major Coker’s last living son.
 Dr. William Coker was a renowned botanist with an established academic career in the sciences at the University of North Carolina at Chapel Hill.
 He published a book about the vegetation that grows in Hartsville, including mountain laurel (Kalmia latifolia), called The Plant Life and purchased the Thomas E. Hart House and its surrounding property – Kalmia Gardens – for his sister-in-law, May Roper Coker, in 1932.
-May Roper Coker donated the house and gardens to the college in 1965.
+May Roper Coker donated the house and gardens to the college (now university) in 1965.

 Frances Partin Cooper says